iabdullah215/CTF-Challenge-Development-Scripts/README.md

 **Patforms:** TRUSTLINE

-In this challenge there were three attachments.
-A `flag-genrator.sh`, `data` file, and `hint.txt`.
-In the `data` file there are 50 files containing randomly generated strings encrypted with `AES-256-CBC` encryption algorithm.
+In this challenge there were five attachments.
+A `phesudocode.txt`, `file` directory, `plane ticket.png`, `medical slip.png`, `crypto wallet.png` and `hint.txt`.
+In the `file` directory there are 100 files containing randomly generated strings encrypted with `AES-256-CBC` encryption algorithm.
 Each file name consists of the prefix `encrypted_data_` followed by a unique identifier generated using the current timestamp hashed with `SHA-256` and then `Base64` encoded.
-The content of each file is a randomly generated string of length between `8` and `12` characters, encrypted using `AES-256-CBC` algorithm with a key `AUCSS` and saved as a text file.
-These file were created by the `data-genrator.sh` scripts.
-Now in the `hint.txt` file there is a story that tells the player about a `SHA-256` hash.
-So in order to find the correct file contaning the flag you have to calculate `SHA-256` hash of all the files in the `data` folder and then find the one that matches the `SHA-256` hash given in the `hint.txt`.
-Now inorder to decode the flag you have to reverse the `flag-genrator.sh` script.
+The content of each file is a randomly generated string of length between `8` and `12` characters, encrypted using `AES-256-CBC` algorithm with a key `TRUSTLINE` and saved as a text file.
+These file were created by the `file-genrator.sh` scripts.
+Now in the `hint.txt` file and the images point towards a story that tells the player about a `SHA-256` hash.
+So in order to find the correct file contaning the flag you have to calculate `SHA-256` hash of all the files in the `file` folder and then find the one that matches the `SHA-256` hash given in the `crypto wallet.png`.
+Now inorder to decode the flag you have to reverse the `flag-genrator.sh` phesudocode given in the `phesudocode.txt`.

 **Flag**